Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 • Most people would not mind “made-up sensory pleasures” if that is the only outcome (that is why they watch magic shows and movies.)

-Distorted Saññā Makes Us Do Imooral Deeds
+Distorted Saññā Makes Us Do Immoral Deeds

 6. The problem is that “distorted saññā” leads to unfathomable suffering.
 That suffering is visible to us even in the human realm; we can also see the higher level of animal suffering.
 It is much higher in the other three apāyās than we cannot see.
 How is that suffering related to “distorted saññā“?

 • For example, to enjoy sensory experiences, people steal, lie, engage in sexual misconduct, and even kill.
-The problem is that all those actions (kamma) are going to have their consequences (kamma vipāka.)
+The problem is that all those actions (kamma) are going to have their consequences (kamma vipāka).
 It may take only a second to shoot and kill another human, but that may lead to rebirth as an animal or even in “hell or niraya.”

 • Therefore, the problem is that “distorted saññā” automatically leads to “defiled saññā” and makes us engage in immoral deeds.
-That leads to suffering in this life and future lives (by being reborn in the apāyās.)
+That leads to suffering in this life and future lives (by being reborn in the apāyās).

 • Thus, understanding the role of the “distorted saññā” makes it easier to understand the “anicca nature,” i.e., such actions can only lead to more suffering.

 • We can also engage in “moral deeds” that lead to rebirth in the “good realms.”
-However, that never leads to the “breaking the ten samsāric bonds or saṁyojana.”
+However, that never leads to “breaking the ten samsāric bonds or saṁyojana.”
 However, until at least three saṁyojanās are broken, rebirth in the apāyās is possible because temptations for some sensory pleasures will be unavoidable; see below.

 Saññā (Our Perceptions About the World) Is a Mirage